-The laser cutting machine can process materials such as A4 paper, aosong board, plywood, density board, two-color board, acrylic, parchment, hard cardboard, etc. And it can even engrave a customized logo on the back of your mobile phone.
+The laser cutting machine can process materials such as A4 paper, aosong board, plywood, density board, two-color board, acrylic, parchment, hard cardboard, etc. And laser cutting machine can even engrave a customized logo on the back of your mobile phone.
 Is there a tool that can quickly generate laser cutting drawings according to the size we specify?
-The answer is in Boxes.py!
+The answer is in Boxex.py!

 What is Boxex.py

 Boxes.py is an online box generator.
 It is essentially an open-source project that uses Python to generate cutting drawing algorithms automatically.
 At the bottom of the interface, you can go to GitHub to download the source code or read the documentation and API instructions.
 If you have learned Python and want to do some tricks, you can download the source code and make an offline program yourself.
 In GitHub, the project has dozens of laser cutting enthusiasts to improve together.
 Of course, these high-end operations are left to the programmers!
-Today we will mainly learn how to generate various box drawings and process them!
+Today we are going to learn how to use the laser cutting machine to generate various block diagrams and manipulate them!

 Boxes.py contains a series of box drawings, such as the most basic ordinary box drawings and the box drawings with a curved elastic structure.
 There are many tool trays, drawers, gears, mechanical structure drawings, and drawings of some creative projects in addition to box drawings.
 Some interesting open-source projects, such as the laser-cut version of Otto robot shell drawings, etc. Boxes.py Continuously bringing together various open-source projects is an open-source laser cutting drawing sharing platform.